Angela Featherstone: Directing

 In 2022, Featherstone began directing with her debut seven-minute film, L'Étranger.
-As a director, she combines into a movement of aesthetic bliss her years of experience in fashion as a model, working with important photographers and magazines (such as Italian, French, and American Vogue; Mademoiselle; Seventeen; Sassy; Harper's Bazaar Italia; Grazia; Harpers & Queens; Albert Watson; Bruce Weber; & Irving Penn), her love of cinema and decades in the film industry, a refined sense of story as an oft published essayist, her passion for philosophy, and a love of creating safe spaces for collaboration.
+As a director, she uses her years of experience in fashion as a model, working with important photographers and magazines (such as Italian, French, and American Vogue; Mademoiselle; Seventeen; Sassy; Harper's Bazaar Italia; Grazia; Harpers & Queens; Albert Watson; Bruce Weber; & Irving Penn), her love of cinema and decades in the film industry, a refined sense of story as an oft published essayist, her passion for philosophy, and a love of creating safe spaces for collaboration.

 Curating

 In 2011, she curated Fuck Pretty, a critically acclaimed photography exhibit at the Robert Berman Gallery - featuring emerging female photographers.

 Music

 She recorded the song "Coattail Glide" with Raymond Pettibon and the band The Niche Makers in 2011.

 Producing

 In 2014, she was an adjunct lecturer at the UCLA Professional Producing Program.
 In 2022, she produced L'Étranger.

 Advocacy

 Featherstone, a committed advocate for children in foster care, volunteered with the Children's Action Network, curating their Heart Gallery from 2011 to 2019, and served on their Winter Wonderland committee in 2014 and 2015.
 She also mentored a child in foster care through Kidsave from 2011 to 2020.
 She has described suffering physical, emotional, and sexual abuse when she herself was a foster child.

-In 2021, she founded the nonprofit healing school for youth aging out of foster care, Fosteringcare.org.
-Through this trauma-healing intensive and healing-trade program, she and the founding board members hope to impact the brutal statistics for this extraordinarily vulnerable demographic.

 In 2014, she lectured at the ICAN Nexus Conference on Violence Within the Home and its Effects on Children.
 She continues to lecture and write about healing PTSD, child abuse, human trafficking, and intimacy.
 Her 2015 essay on child sex trafficking for DAME was picked up by Salon.com and MSN and was read by over seven million viewers.
 Since 2009, she has studied moral and spiritual psychology with Rabbi Mordecai Finley, Ph.D.
 She served as a consultant on Cracked Up, a Netflix documentary about the effects and healing of trauma.

+In 2021, she founded Fostering Care, a nonprofit healing school for youth aging out of foster care.